Source code for parsons.etl.etl

 [docs] def unpack_list( self, column, include_original=False, missing=None, replace=False, max_columns=None, ): """ Unpack list values from one column into separate columns.
 Numbers the columns. .. code-block:: python # Begin with a list in column json = [{'id': '5421', 'name': 'Jane Green', 'phones': ['512-699-3334', '512-222-5478'] } ] tbl = Table(json) print (tbl) >>> {'id': '5421', 'name': 'Jane Green', 'phones': ['512-699-3334', '512-222-5478']} tbl.unpack_list('phones', replace=True) print (tbl) >>> {'id': '5421', 'name': 'Jane Green', 'phones_0': '512-699-3334', 'phones_1': '512-222-5478'} # noqa: E501 `Args:` column: str The column name to unpack include_original: boolean Retain original column after unpacking sample_size: int Number of rows to sample before determining columns missing: str If a value is missing, the value to fill it with replace: boolean Return new table or replace existing max_columns: int The maximum number of columns to unpack `Returns:` None """ # Convert all column values to list to avoid unpack errors self.table = petl.convert( self.table, column, lambda v: [v] if not isinstance(v, list) else v ) # Find the max number of values in list for all rows col_count = 0 for row in self.cut(column): if len(row[column]) > col_count: col_count = len(row[column]) # If max columns provided, set max columns if col_count > 0 and max_columns: col_count = max_columns # Create new column names "COL_01, COL_02" new_cols = [] for i in range(col_count): new_cols.append(column + "_" + str(i)) tbl = petl.unpack( self.table, column, new_cols, include_original=include_original, missing=missing, ) if replace: self.table = tbl else: return tbl

 [docs] def unpack_nested_columns_as_rows(self, column, key="id", expand_original=False): """ Unpack list or dict values from one column into separate rows.
 Not recommended for JSON columns (i.e. lists of dicts), but can handle columns with any mix of types.
 Makes use of PETL's `melt()` method. `Args:` column: str The column name to unpack key: str The column to use as a key when unpacking.
-Defaults to `id` expand_original: boolean or int If `True`: Add resulting unpacked rows (with all other columns) to original If `int`: Add to original unless the max added per key is above the given number If `False` (default): Return unpacked rows (with `key` column only) as standalone Removes packed list and dict rows from original either way. `Returns:` If `expand_original`, original table with packed rows replaced by unpacked rows Otherwise, standalone table with key column and unpacked values only """ if isinstance(expand_original, int) and expand_original is not True: lengths = {len(row[column]) for row in self if isinstance(row[column], (dict, list))} max_len = sorted(lengths, reverse=True)[0] if max_len > expand_original: expand_original = False if expand_original: # Include all columns and filter out other non-dict types in table_list table = self table_list = table.select_rows(lambda row: isinstance(row[column], list)) else: # Otherwise, include only key and column, but keep all non-dict types in table_list table = self.cut(key, column) table_list = table.select_rows(lambda row: not isinstance(row[column], dict)) # All the columns other than column to ignore while melting ignore_cols = table.columns ignore_cols.remove(column) # Unpack lists as separate columns table_list.unpack_list(column, replace=True) # Rename the columns to retain only the number for col in table_list.columns: if f"{column}_" in col: table_list.rename_column(col, col.replace(f"{column}_", "")) # Filter dicts and unpack as separate columns table_dict = table.select_rows(lambda row: isinstance(row[column], dict)) table_dict.unpack_dict(column, prepend=False) from parsons.etl.table import Table # Use melt to pivot both sets of columns into their own Tables and clean out None values melted_list = Table(petl.melt(table_list.table, ignore_cols)) melted_dict = Table(petl.melt(table_dict.table, ignore_cols)) melted_list.remove_null_rows("value") melted_dict.remove_null_rows("value") melted_list.rename_column("variable", column) melted_dict.rename_column("variable", column) # Combine the list and dict Tables melted_list.concat(melted_dict) import hashlib if expand_original: # Add unpacked rows to the original table (minus packed rows) orig = self.select_rows(lambda row: not isinstance(row[column], (dict, list))) orig.concat(melted_list) # Add unique id column by hashing all the other fields if "uid" not in self.columns: orig.add_column( "uid", lambda row: hashlib.md5(str.encode("".join([str(x) for x in row]))).hexdigest(), ) orig.move_column("uid", 0) # Rename value column in case this is done again to this Table orig.rename_column("value", f"{column}_value") # Keep column next to column_value orig.move_column(column, -1) output = orig else: orig = self.remove_column(column) # Add unique id column by hashing all the other fields melted_list.add_column( "uid", lambda row: hashlib.md5(str.encode("".join([str(x) for x in row]))).hexdigest(), ) melted_list.move_column("uid", 0) output = melted_list self = orig return output
+Defaults to `id` expand_original: boolean or int If `True`: Add resulting unpacked rows (with all other columns) to original If `int`: Add to original unless the max added per key is above the given number If `False` (default): Return unpacked rows (with `key` column only) as standalone Removes packed list and dict rows from original either way. `Returns:` If `expand_original`, original table with packed rows replaced by unpacked rows Otherwise, standalone table with key column and unpacked values only """ if isinstance(expand_original, int) and expand_original is not True: lengths = {len(row[column]) for row in self if isinstance(row[column], (dict, list))} max_len = sorted(lengths, reverse=True)[0] if max_len > expand_original: expand_original = False if expand_original: # Include all columns and filter out other non-dict types in table_list table = self table_list = table.select_rows(lambda row: isinstance(row[column], list)) else: # Otherwise, include only key and column, but keep all non-dict types in table_list table = self.cut(key, column) table_list = table.select_rows(lambda row: not isinstance(row[column], dict)) # All the columns other than column to ignore while melting ignore_cols = table.columns ignore_cols.remove(column) # Unpack lists as separate columns table_list.unpack_list(column, replace=True) # Rename the columns to retain only the number for col in table_list.columns: if f"{column}_" in col: table_list.rename_column(col, col.replace(f"{column}_", "")) # Filter dicts and unpack as separate columns table_dict = table.select_rows(lambda row: isinstance(row[column], dict)) table_dict.unpack_dict(column, prepend=False) from parsons.etl.table import Table # Use melt to pivot both sets of columns into their own Tables and clean out None values melted_list = Table(petl.melt(table_list.table, ignore_cols)) melted_dict = Table(petl.melt(table_dict.table, ignore_cols)) melted_list.remove_null_rows("value") melted_dict.remove_null_rows("value") melted_list.rename_column("variable", column) melted_dict.rename_column("variable", column) # Combine the list and dict Tables melted_list.concat(melted_dict) import hashlib if expand_original: # Add unpacked rows to the original table (minus packed rows) orig = self.select_rows(lambda row: not isinstance(row[column], (dict, list))) orig.concat(melted_list) # Add unique id column by hashing all the other fields if "uid" not in self.columns: orig.add_column( "uid", lambda row: hashlib.md5( str.encode("".join([str(x) for x in row])), usedforsecurity=False ).hexdigest(), ) orig.move_column("uid", 0) # Rename value column in case this is done again to this Table orig.rename_column("value", f"{column}_value") # Keep column next to column_value orig.move_column(column, -1) output = orig else: orig = self.remove_column(column) # Add unique id column by hashing all the other fields melted_list.add_column( "uid", lambda row: hashlib.md5( str.encode("".join([str(x) for x in row])), usedforsecurity=False ).hexdigest(), ) melted_list.move_column("uid", 0) output = melted_list self = orig return output

 [docs] def long_table( self, key, column, key_rename=None, retain_original=False, prepend=True, prepend_value=None, ): """ Create a new long parsons table from a column, including the foreign key. .. code-block:: python # Begin with nested dicts in a column json = [{'id': '5421', 'name': 'Jane Green', 'emails': [{'home': 'jane@gmail.com'}, {'work': 'jane@mywork.com'} ] } ] tbl = Table(json) print (tbl) >>> {'id': '5421', 'name': 'Jane Green', 'emails': [{'home': 'jane@gmail.com'}, {'work': 'jane@mywork.com'}]} # noqa: E501 >>> {'id': '5421', 'name': 'Jane Green', 'emails': [{'home': 'jane@gmail.com'}, {'work': 'jane@mywork.com'}]} # noqa: E501 # Create skinny table of just the nested dicts email_skinny = tbl.long_table(['id'], 'emails') print (email_skinny) >>> {'id': '5421', 'emails_home': 'jane@gmail.com', 'emails_work': None} >>> {'id': '5421', 'emails_home': None, 'emails_work': 'jane@mywork.com'} `Args:` key: lst The columns to retain in the long table (e.g. foreign keys) column: str The column name to make long key_rename: dict The new name for the foreign key to better identify it.
 For example, you might want to rename ``id`` to ``person_id``.
 Ex. {'KEY_NAME': 'NEW_KEY_NAME'} retain_original: boolean Retain the original column from the source table. prepend: Prepend the column name of the unpacked values.
 Useful for avoiding duplicate column names prepend_value: Value to prepend new columns if ``prepend=True``.
 If None, will set to column name. `Returns:` Parsons Table The new long table """ if type(key) is str: key = [key] lt = self.cut(*key, column) # Create a table of key and column lt.unpack_list(column, replace=True) # Unpack the list lt.table = petl.melt(lt.table, key) # Melt into a long table lt = lt.cut(*key, "value") # Get rid of column names created in unpack lt.rename_column("value", column) # Rename 'value' to old column name lt.remove_null_rows(column) # Remove null values # If a new key name is specified, rename if key_rename: for k, v in key_rename.items(): lt.rename_column(k, v) # If there is a nested dict in the column, unpack it if lt.num_rows > 0 and isinstance(lt.table[column][0], dict): lt.unpack_dict(column, prepend=prepend, prepend_value=prepend_value) if not retain_original: self.remove_column(column) return lt